ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/scripts/README.md

 ### 5. Ligand RMSD

-Ligand heavy-atom RMSD was calculated to evaluate ligand positional stability during the simulation.
+Ligand heavy-atom RMSD was calculated to evaluate ligand positional and conformational changes during the simulation.

 - Script: `05_ligand_rmsd.sh`
 - Purpose: calculates ligand heavy-atom RMSD from the fitted trajectory

 ### 6. Ligand center-of-mass distance

-The distance between the ligand center of mass and the selected pocket reference region was calculated to monitor ligand positional behavior within the binding-site environment.
+The distance between the ligand center of mass and the selected pocket reference region was calculated to monitor ligand proximity to the predefined pocket environment.

 - Script: `06_ligand_com_distance.sh`
 - Purpose: calculates ligand center-of-mass (COM) distance